The Lighthouse, Millstreet is excited to publish this year’s Christmas events:

 Hello again to everyone.
 Hopefully you are all enjoying the wonderful “Irish” summer!!
 Of course these days we are being reminded that the weather is not the only thing we can’t control.
 It seems that all the news these days is about huge monetary figures that are far beyond our imagination.
 These are uncertain days and we are certainly being reminded that we cannot rely on material possessions as a secure foundation for our lives.
 In these days I often think of the words from the Bible found in 1 Peter 1:3-4 “Praise be to the God and Father of our Lord Jesus Christ!
 In his great mercy he has given us new birth in to a living hope through the resurrection of Jesus Christ from the dead, and into an inheritance that can never perish, spoil or fade – kept in heaven for you….”
 It’s wonderful to know that if our personal trust is in Jesus Christ then we can have certainty in this world and the next.

-Our meetings in Millstreet continue this month on Sundays 14th and 28th August at 7.00 p. m. meeting, as always in the Canon O’Donovan Centre (kindly granted) on Clara Road in Millstreet town. … continue reading the full article “Millstreet Methodist Update August”
+Our meetings in Millstreet continue this month on Sundays 14th and 28th August at 7.00 p. m. meeting, as always in the Canon O’Donovan Centre (kindly granted) on Clara Road in Millstreet town. [read more …] “Millstreet Methodist Update August”

 In the Methodist Church June is always marked by the Annual National Conference of our Church.
 This Conference is the main governing body of our Church and is the final authority in any decisions that we make as a Church.
 It is carefully constituted of exactly half lay people and half ordained ministers.
 It is presided over by the President of the Church who is a minister and the Lay Leader who is (obviously!) a lay person.
 Every Methodist Church in Ireland is represented at the Conference and any Church or in fact even any individual member can bring a motion to the Conference.
 In this way the Church seeks to involve everyone in its governance.
 This is an important principal of Methodism.
-Please pray that God would guide all our deliberations and decisions. … continue reading the full article “Millstreet Methodist Update June 2011”
+Please pray that God would guide all our deliberations and decisions. [read more …] “Millstreet Methodist Update June 2011”

 Greetings to everyone as we approach the high point of the Christian year.
 Next week we shall remember those momentous few days in Jerusalem leading up to the death of Jesus Christ on our behalf followed by his conquering of death.
 Because of the resurrection we rejoice in the knowledge that “we serve a risen Saviour…” on Easter Sunday evening in Millstreet we will be having a special service of worship and celebration.
 Everyone is welcome to join us as we give thanks to God for what he has done in Christ.
 We meet as usual at 7.00 p. m. in the Canon O’Donovan Centre on Clara Road on Sunday 24th April.

 All next week a very special event is taking place in our Church building in Killarney.
-From Monday evening the 18th April right through until Easter Sunday morning (24th April) the Church will be open 24/7 for prayer. … continue reading the full article “Millstreet Methodist Update”
+From Monday evening the 18th April right through until Easter Sunday morning (24th April) the Church will be open 24/7 for prayer. [read more …] “Millstreet Methodist Update”

 In the Methodist Church February is the month we especially focus on what used to be called Overseas Mission but is now much more accurately described as the World Church.
 While Methodists are small in number here in Ireland there are about 70 million Methodists across the world.
 In fact now in Ireland we rejoice to welcome sisters and brothers from Churches from all around the world who have come to live amongst us here.
 Indeed our little community that gathers in Millstreet is a multi-cultural group and we really enjoy learning more about each other and encouraging each other in our Christian faith which unites us across all potential barriers of culture, race etc. Our next meeting for prayer, praise and Bible study in Millstreet is on Sunday 27th February, as usual at 7.00 p. m. in the Canon O’Donovan Centre on Clara Road.
 Everyone is always welcome to our meetings.